HeatPackBandits Logo

 RedPine: Built for Stories

-RedPine is at its best when you call out, "Hi, are you friendly?" and you actually get a reply.
-There is a relief in that moment that you only really understand after you have played enough DayZ.
-A reply can lead to a rescue, a trade, an alliance, a betrayal, or a story you talk about for weeks.
+RedPine is at its best when you call out, "Hi, are you friendly?" and actually get a reply.
+Anyone who's played enough DayZ knows the relief in that moment.
+A reply can lead to a rescue, a trade, an alliance, a betrayal, or a story you're still telling weeks later.

 You Won't Know Until It's Too Late

-They move like players.
-They loot like players.
-They wear partially damaged gear, carry half-empty magazines, and sometimes have a can of beans in their jacket.
-When you kill one, you get a dogtag with a name — one of hundreds we hand-picked.
-You won't know if "Carter" was AI or a real survivor.
+They move like players and loot like players.
+They wear partially damaged gear, carry half-empty magazines, and sometimes have a can of beans stuffed in a jacket pocket — because real survivors don't walk around with all pristine stuff.
+When you kill one, you pull a dogtag with a name on it, one of around a thousand we picked by hand.
+So when you drop "Carter" at 200 meters, you genuinely won't know if that was AI or a person.

-We wanted that feeling back.
-That uncertainty when you spot movement in the treeline.
-That split-second decision: engage or observe?
-In RedPine, you never know who — or what — you're dealing with until you commit.
+We wanted that old feeling back: you spot movement in the treeline and have half a second to decide — engage, or sit still and watch?
+On RedPine you never really know who, or what, you're dealing with until you commit.

 Quality of Life That Respects Vanilla